 During World War II Erskine served as a cadet training school for the United States Army Air Corps.
 A substantial enrollment effort in the late 1950s brought Erskine’s undergraduate enrollment to over 700 students throughout the 1960s and into the 1970s.
 Enrollment has remained between 500 and 600 for the past several decades, but increased to nearly 800 at the opening of the 2019-20 school year.

 In an effort to share its heritage and resources with the wider church, Erskine Theological Seminary began offering courses outside of Due West in the 1980s as well as arranging class schedules to accommodate commuting students.
 Since that time, students from many other denominations — Presbyterian, Baptist, AME, Methodist, Pentecostal, and non-denominational — have joined students from the ARP Church to receive training for ministry.
-The Seminary launched its distance education program (now Erskine Virtual Campus) in the 1990s.
+The Seminary launched its distance education program (now Erskine Online) in the 1990s.
 In 2010 the Columbia campus was approved to offer complete degree programs.
 Additionally, Erskine partners with local churches to serve students in Augusta, Charleston, Greenville, and Florence.